leopard-ai/betty/docs/quickstart/tutorial.rst

         device="cuda"
     )

+..
+NOTE: the following bar gives a small gap between sections for readability.

+|

 Upper-level Problem (HPO)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 While the lower-level problem is a classification problem, the upper-level problem is a
 hyperparameter optimization problem.
-We here repeat the same process of defining the problem by
+Here, we repeat the same process of defining the
-going through each component step-by-step.
+problem by going through each component step-by-step.

 **Module**

 In our example, hyperparameters are weight decay values for *all* classifier parameters.
-Thus,
-we create ``torch.nn.Module`` that has the same parameter shapes with the classifier.
+Thus, we create a ``torch.nn.Module`` that has the same parameter shapes as the
+classifier above.

 .. code:: python